JuliaLang/www.julialang.org/blog/_posts/2017-01-24-cudanative-nvidia.md

 ### Future developments

-The combination of carefully-designed language semantics and a specializing JIT compiler makes it possible to create abstractions without paying the price.
+Julia's combination of carefully-designed language semantics and a specializing JIT compiler makes it possible to create abstractions without paying the price.
 CUDAnative.jl aims to extend this to the GPU and make it possible to create high-performance GPU abstractions in a high-level language.
 We aren't quite there yet — certain language features are not supported